“Are you being judged or bullied because of your appearance or intelligence?”

 was excited for these people.
 So, what is the problem?

-adults and parents to see that this is stopped.
+and parents to see that this stops.

 I heard about two teenagers this year alone, who committed suicide because they were bullied.
 They only wanted to fit in, to be

 considered cool or nice looking as the other kids.
 These were two beautiful lives that were wasted.
 Parents, we must pay attention and

 Destini, the Chocolate Princess, reveals the suffering that a girl named Destini experienced.
 She was bullied in school and repeatedly

 told she was ugly.
 She wanted to kill those who were making her feel ugly, and she wanted to commit suicide.
 See how the love,

 attention, and wisdom of her adoptive parents and Stephan saved her life.

 Please get a copy of this book and encourage others to get one.
 You can use it as a fundraiser also.
 Some teens or adults may be hurting